 Final Takeaway: A Small Device with a Big Impact

-Losing a baby tooth early doesn’t have to derail your child’s smile.
+Losing a baby tooth early does not have to derail your child’s smile.
 A small, custom-fit space maintainer can protect alignment and help avoid costly treatment later.
+Even though it is tiny, it plays a big role in guiding permanent teeth and keeping spacing on track.

 Ready to Take the Next Step?